syswonder/hvisor-book-en/src/chap04/subchap02/RISC-PLIC.md

             );
         }
 ```
-Then, through an SBI call, trap into machine mode to send an IPI to the specified hart by setting the SSIP bit of the mip register to 1 to inject an inter-hart interrupt into hvisor.
+Then through an SBI call, trap into machine mode to send an IPI to the specified hart, setting the SSIP bit in the mip register to inject an inter-core interrupt into hvisor.

-After the interrupt is triggered, the trap context is saved, and dispatched to the corresponding handler function.
+After the interrupt is triggered, the trap context is saved, and dispatched to the corresponding handling function.
 ```rs
 pub fn handle_ssi(current_cpu: &mut ArchCpu) {
     ...